apache/mxnet/docs/get_started/install.md

 </div>

-Run a short *MXNet* python program to create a 2X3 identity matrix *a* on a *GPU*, multiply each element in the matrix by 2 followed by adding 1.
+Run a short *MXNet* python program to create a 2X3 matrix of ones *a* on a *GPU*, multiply each element in the matrix by 2 followed by adding 1.
 We expect the output to be a 2X3 matrix with all elements being 3.
 We use *mx.gpu()*, to set *MXNet* context to be GPUs.

 ```python
 >>> import mxnet as mx